 - Pregnant women.

-- People with severe diarrhoea and vomiting.
+- People with severe vomiting and diarrhoea.
 In particular, if you are not able to replace the fluid lost with enough drinks.

 How is gastroenteritis diagnosed?